-Building control panels is easier when proper design and pre-production steps are executed.
-When these preliminary steps are executed properly it makes building control panels look simple.
-Control panel building may appear to be simple, but the entire process is more complicated than it appears.
+Panel building is easier when design and pre-production steps are executed properly.
+When these are steps are done right it makes panel building look simple.
+Panel building may appear to be simple, but the entire process is more complicated than it seems.
 The entire design and pre-production process is

 - Select the right enclosure and components to meet the specified requirements.

 - Produce accurate physical layout drawings to insure components will fit comfortably.

 - Produce accurate schematic drawings to insure components will be wired correctly.

 - Order the selected components and enclosure to determine the earliest production start date.